Resources.

 4. Invest in Training

-Casting directors look for your look, accents, unique skills, and strong training history when necessary.
+Casting directors review your HEADSHOTS and resume for your look, role types, accents, unique skills, and a strong training history when necessary.
 Strengthen your craft with classes and coaching:

 Recommended training: